 How to deal with emotional triggers.
 You can learn how to cope with your feelings without leaning on cigarettes.
 Try these ways to deal with emotional triggers:

-Find out more ways to cope with stress and emotions without smoking.
+Find out more ways to conquer stress and emotions without smoking.

 A pattern trigger is an activity that you connect with smoking.
 Some examples of these activities include: